BAndresen/instructor_assistant/README.md

 'country'
 ```

 For the `date_of_birth` column data can be in either a `datetime` or `string` format.
-If using a string format date *dd/mm/yyyy*.
+If using a string, format date *dd/mm/yyyy*.
 <br>
 <br>
 <div align="center">
 <img src="student_import_example.png">
 </div>

-:point_up: *Note: I deployed a python script when I managed a dive shop to parse customer data into the a similar excel format from a wordpress woocommerce store.
-The script's purpose was to email students automatically with course information and promotional material leading up to and during the course.
-I hope to post something here on github in the future but please reach out to me if you are interested in a custom solution for something similar <brendan.development@pm.me>* :ok_hand:
+:point_up: *Note: I deployed a python script when I managed a dive shop to parse customer data into a similar excel format from a wordpress woocommerce store.
+The script ran daily and its purpose was to email students automatically with course information and promotional material leading up to, during and after the course.
+I hope to post in the future but please reach out to me if you are interested in something similar <brendan.development@pm.me>* :ok_hand: